oaugusto256/oaugusto256/README.md

 - [Hackerank GeekHunter](https://github.com/oaugusto256/uri-geekhunter) Aug/2018
 - [URI project](https://github.com/oaugusto256/uri-project) May/2018

-We can see my code skills growth from the first one until the last one.
+I haven't changed them since the time it has been finished.
+Therefore, we can see a clear improvement at SOLID principles, language knowhow and expertise using general development tools, from the first project until the last one.

 ## Studying